Wei Yan: Death

-Thus, the family members and close relatives of Wei Yan were also executed.
+Wei Yan's family members and close relatives were also executed.
 Before Wei Yan's death, Jiang Wan had led the imperial guards from Chengdu to deal with what appeared to be a mutiny by Wei Yan.
 They had travelled for about 10 li (about three miles) when they received news of Wei Yan's death; they then turned back and returned to Chengdu.

 Character analysis

+Wei Yan was known for treating his soldiers well and for his bravery with valour that surpassed others.
+However, he was also boastful of his talents, hence his peers tended to shun him.
+Sun Quan had also once remarked that once Zhuge Liang died, Wei Yan would prove to be an unreliable person.

+Zhang Dan, a contemporary figure of Wei Yan and Eastern Han dynasty military officer who was active around 140 AD on the border of the empire defending against the repeated incursions by the Wuhuan and the southern Xiongnu tribes, had given his own assessment about Write Yan, as he compared Wei Yan with some famous figures like Han Xin, Sima Rangju, Lü Meng as examples on how talented individual could hail from humble origin, and warned against bureucratic promotion based on established connection.